 If you are a person living with disability or caring for someone with disability in Queensland, you may have noticed some changes in the way that disability services are delivered.

-If you are currently receiving support through the Queensland government, you will move to the NDIS as it becomes available in your region.
 You can find out more about how to join the NDIS by reading about the NDIS in Queensland.

 Sources of help for the NDIS

 - Queensland Government People with Disability

 - Queensland Government — National Disability Insurance Scheme